L'élevage d'en crenin

 BREED DESCRIPTION

-The Australian Shepherd Toy is still very rare in France, but has been the subject of very serious selection in the USA for over 30 years!
+The Toy Australian Shepherd is still very rare in France, but has been the subject of serious breeding selection in the USA for over 30 years!

-Here are the main characteristics of this breed not coming from Australia but from the United States.
-The Australian Shepherd was first of all a farm dog, he worked outside with herds.
-Certain characteristics of the shepherd have persisted in the Australian shepherd toy such as intelligence, the desire to learn, loyalty and devotion to his master.
-The Australian shepherds Toy are therefore very close to their master.
-They are also known for their rusticity, their liveliness which sometimes is similar to a puppy, even in an adult dog.
-Toy Australian shepherds generally live between 12 and 13 years.
-They are great companions for children and live very well with other animals.
+Here are the main characteristics of this dog breed, which actually originates not from Australia, but from the United States.
+The Australian Shepherd was originally a farm dog, working outdoors with livestock.
+Some traits of the original shepherd have remained in the Toy Australian Shepherd, such as intelligence, eagerness to learn, loyalty, and devotion to their owner.
+Toy Australian Shepherds are therefore very close to their owners.
+They are also known for their hardiness and liveliness, which can sometimes resemble that of a puppy.
+Toy Australian Shepherds typically live between 12 and 13 years.
+They also make excellent companions for children and get along well with other animals.

 Our colours